Menu

 Readings

 - Edward Herman and Noam Chomsky.
 1988.
 Manufacturing Consent.
 New York: Pantheon Books.
 (Chapter 1, ‘A propaganda model,’ pp 1-35).
-In Canvas.

 Lecture pages